diefenbach/django-lfs/docs/user/properties/properties.rst

 Field type
     The type of the field.

     Select the type you want and click ``Save property type``.
-Dependend on the field type you have selected you need to enter additionally information.
+Depended on the field type you have selected you need to enter additionally information.